Love yourself so you can love others.

 This quote stands in contrast to the many messages we are bombarded with daily.
 Buy this, wear that, read this, if you want to be popular; if you want to be accepted, then you must follow the rules, etc. Our culture is conditional: Unless you do this, don’t do that, believe this, don’t say that … you won’t be acceptable.
 The list of conditions is endless.
 Most of us spend our entire lives trying to gain approval or avoid disapproval.

 As a result, we have fear, anxiety depression, confusion, and lots of anger.
-We have low self-esteem and are filled with negative thoughts and feelings.
-We betray ourselves and abandon ourselves and have no idea who we really are.
+Low self-esteem and negative thoughts and feelings result; we betray ourselves and abandon ourselves and have no idea who we really are.
 We have “masks” for every situation.
 When we identify with our masks, as we most often do, we have no way “home” to our real or true selves.
 It is a fact that at one time or another we experienced disapproval, rejection, shaming, been made to feel guilty and inadequate.

 There is another way.
 Love yourself.
 It requires daily practice.
 It requires consciousness and awareness that we are not our masks.
 We must become aware of the effect of constantly betraying ourselves to satisfy someone else or the pervasive culture.
 We have to stop trying to meet everyone else’s demands.
 Begin each day with a question: